Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 While you’re probably familiar with the therapeutic benefits of the drugs and supplements you take, you’re probably not so knowledgeable about all of the different side effects and potential drug interactions they may pose.

 In many cases, it’s these side effects and interactions that are your dentist’s primary concern when performing your extraction.
-So be complete, just using your own judgment isn’t always good enough.
-Report everything you take so nothing gets overlooked and your procedure is performed safely.
+So be complete, just using your judgment about what’s important isn’t good enough.
+Report everything you take so nothing gets overlooked and your procedure is performed safely and your risk for complications is kept to a minimum.

 Types of medications and supplements that may unfavorably impact your extraction process and/or extraction site healing.

-The remainder of this page discusses classes of compounds that are usually of most concern to a dentist when planning their patient’s extraction.
-We also discuss circumstances where it may or may not be possible to avoid the use of that type of medication or supplement before having your tooth pulled.
+The remainder of this page discusses the kinds of drugs and supplements that are usually of most concern to a dentist when planning their patient’s tooth extraction.

-(Keep in mind, no list should ever be considered all-inclusive.
-So when formulating your meds list, don’t be swayed by what we’ve chosen to mention.
-You still need to report everything you take to your dentist.)
+Keep in mind that no reference list should ever be considered all-inclusive.
+So, when formulating your meds list for your dentist, don’t be swayed by what compounds we’ve chosen to mention.
+You still must report everything you take and use (drugs, supplements, etc…) so nothing is overlooked.

-Here are the groups of compounds we discuss –
+Here are the classes of compounds we discuss on this page –

 - Prescription blood thinners.